From Scaling to Structured Expressivity: Rethinking Transformers for CTR Prediction: Method

+We then compute sparse blending coefficients via softmax over the selected indices: Finally, the field-specific projection matrix for type $\Phi$ is synthesized by combining the corresponding bases:

-The hypernetwork enables scalable architecture design with two key advantages: \begin{itemize}[left=0pt] \item \textbf{Decoupled complexity from field growth:} Field-specific projections are synthesized without explicit storage, breaking the $\mathcal{O}(F d^2)$ parameter dependency.
-Model capacity grows via shared bases ($\mathcal{O}(M d^2)$) and compact meta-embeddings ($\mathcal{O}(F k)$), enabling stable and efficient scaling as $F$ grows—essential for industrial applications where new features are continuously introduced.
+The hypernetwork enables scalable architecture design with three key advantages: \begin{itemize}[left=0pt] \item \textbf{Decoupled complexity from field cardinality:} Field-specific projections are synthesized from shared bases, breaking the prohibitively expensive $\mathcal{O}(F d^2)$ parameter dependency.
+Storage complexity grows linearly as $\mathcal{O}(M d^2 + F k)$, preventing parameter explosion even as the number of fields $F$ scales to thousands.

-\item \textbf{Zero inference overhead:} All generated parameters — including $\mathbf{W}_Q^{(f)}, \mathbf{W}_K^{(f)}$, and $\mathbf{W}_V^{(f)}$ — are precomputed and cached after training.
-No hypernetwork evaluation is performed at serving time, ensuring full compatibility with low-latency production pipelines. \end{itemize}
+\item \textbf{Sustainable feature evolution:} The design supports agile industrial iteration.
+Introducing new feature fields requires only initializing a lightweight meta-embedding $\phi_f$, rather than allocating full-rank matrices.
+This ensures continuous feature expansion with minimal storage overhead and rapid model adaptation.